+Today only the remnants of charcoal kilns and old mule trails - mulaterias -tell of this history.
+The mulaterias serve as hiking trials, especially near the coast, where the limestone rocks of Supramonte and the undergrowth otherwise would block every way.
+Some of the trails follow ingeniously constructed paths into the coastal gorges.
+The Baccu Maore Gorge is one example.
 All of Sardinia's highest mountains are located within a small area at the centre of the Monti del Gennargentu.
 The ridge that connects them forms a half circle, open to the west.
 Except for the southern coast, the whole island can be seen from the ridge, sometimes - on very clear days - the view reaches Corsica to the north and the Italian mainland to the east.

 The Supramonte Mountain Range is Sardinia's / Sardegna's second highest one.
 It is formed by limestone rock, which is is quite similar to the formations you can find in the Dolomites. in fact the mineral composition is very similar, the limestone being a special kind of Dolomite.
 The range, however, is older so that it is in a state of advanced erosion.
 You won't find the large scree piles beneath the summits, that you get used to in the Dolomites - most of them have been grown over and are pretty easy to ascend.